-47 Note that there was a typographical error in the mediation agreement which meant this "the" was missing from the agreed wording (but is included in the decisions version wording).
+48 Note that there was a typographical error in the mediation agreement which meant this "the" was missing from the agreed wording (but is included in the decisions version wording).
 Accordingly, we have shown it as deleted.

-$^{^{}m 48}$ Mātaitai and taiāpure are defined in the Introduction to the Plan on page 10.

-49 Appeal to Environment Court by Southland Fish and Game Council ENV-2018-CHC-000037
+49 Mātaitai and taiāpure are defined in the Introduction to the Plan on page 10.
+50 Appeal to Environment Court by Southland Fish and Game Council ENV-2018-CHC-000037 watercourses and their margins are managed in a way that either:

-- 1. avoids, where reasonably practicable, or otherwise remedies or mitigates, significant adverse effects on the aquatic environment; or, and riparian habitat in modified watercourses and significant adverse effects on aquatic and riparian habitat in artificial watercourses; or - 2. maintains or enhances habitat value-, including fish passage, gravel spawning habitat and bank stability; - 3. in addition to 1 or 2, minimises the quantity of sediment released from drainage maintenance activities.
+- avoids, where reasonably practicable, or otherwise remedies or mitigates, significant adverse effects on the aquatic environment; or, and riparian habitat in modified watercourses and significant adverse effects on aquatic and riparian habitat in artificial watercourses; or - maintains or enhances habitat value, including fish passage, gravel spawning habitat and bank stability; - in addition to 1 or 2, minimises the quantity of sediment released from drainage maintenance activities.